III.H. Theme House Support Initiative

 3. Programming Budgets and Community Outreach

 - a.
-The BSC shall establish a Programming Budget for the aforementioned theme houses.
+The BSC shall establish a Programming Budget (Theme Budget) that the protected account will not be capped and allow money to rollover if there is leftover budget.
 These Programming Budgets shall be used by the Community Managers to fund and coordinate events and workshops that relate and/or develop the theme of the house.
 The Community Managers and Cooperative Experience Manager shall plan how the budget will be spent for each theme house, and establish a spending programming budget early in the semester.

 - b.
 ETCom shall monitor the programming budgets annually to determine if changes need to be made to the programming budgets.
 Any proposed changes (if necessary) must be done in the Spring term before the Budget Board Meeting by ETCom, and brought to CFCom in an appropriate amount of time to be included in the Budget.

 - c.
 Community Managers with support from the Cooperative Experience Manager and the Member Resources Department will strive to make partnerships with both campus and community organizations that align with theme programming.
 Also Community Managers with support from the Housing Department will strive to make partnerships with organizations that aim to recruit prospective members into theme houses.

 - d.
 The Cooperative Experience Manager with the Member Resources Department shall provide a space for theme managers to consult with each other regarding theme programming and implementation.
 Additional outcomes for these Theme Manager Meetings is to encourage inter-unit theme programming, develop inter-unit community, and have theme managers discuss challenges and solutions to those challenges in their respective units.

 4. Anti-Oppression Framework in Theme Houses and Member Resources for Theme Houses